AnmolGoklani/Bookstore-inventory-management-system/README.md

 ## Future Improvements
 - Implement a graphical user interface (GUI).
-- Add support for saving and loading inventory/customer data from files.
+- Add support for saving and loading inventory/customer data from SQL database instead of file.
 - Enhance the loyalty points system with more tiers and rewards.
 - Include reports for sales and inventory trends.